 Note that you cannot avoid the WHT by using an ISA.
-A foreign country doesn’t care that you are holding the stock in a UK tax-free account.
+A foreign country generally doesn’t care that you are holding the stock in a UK tax-free account.
 If it can withhold 15% tax under its double taxation agreement with the UK, it will.

 However, as explained in this article about tax and foreign stocks, many countries automatically withhold more tax at a higher rate than is specified in the double taxation treaty.
 In that case, you may be able to reclaim some of that excess tax from the foreign tax authorities, just as you can for shares held outside an ISA.

-However, any good ISA and SIPP administrator should have the facilities in place for you to complete a US W-8BEN form.
+However, any good ISA and SIPP administrator at least should have the facilities in place for you to complete a US W-8BEN form.
 This will automatically allow you to receive American dividends net of 15% tax, as per the UK-US treaty, rather than the automatic rate of 30%.

-To understand why and for more details on claiming refunds, read this guide to reclaiming withholding tax for your ISA and SIPP.
+For more details on claiming refunds, read this guide to reclaiming withholding tax for your ISA and SIPP.